 Who qualifies for the free decorating?

-Normally people with whom Carney’s Community is already working with or others from local organisations engaged with those from disadvantaged backgrounds.
+Normally people with whom Carney’s Community is already working with or others from organisations/businesses they have working relationships with.

 The Good Guys’ painting and decorating experience

 Cyle, 28, completed his level 1 & 2 & 3 in City and Guilds in 2014 and now has over 5 years experience